Western Sydney Stadium: Rugby league

 The stadium opened with a rugby league match between the Parramatta Eels and the Wests Tigers on Easter Monday, 22 April 2019.
 Eels halfback Mitchell Moses scored the first try, conversion and field goal in the stadium at NRL level.
 Parramatta won the game 51–6 in front of a sell-out crowd of 29,047.
 The first official try to be scored at the ground was when Bevan French scored for the Wentworthville Magpies against Western Suburbs in the Canterbury Cup NSW game which was played before the main game.

-The first NRL finals match at the stadium took place on Sunday, 15 September 2019 with Parramatta defeating the Brisbane Broncos by a record finals margin of 58–0 in front of a stadium-record crowd of 29,372.
+The first NRL finals match at the stadium took place on Sunday, 15 September 2019 with Parramatta defeating the Brisbane Broncos by a record finals margin of 58–0 in front of a then stadium-record crowd of 29,372.

 International Rugby League hosted the Rugby League World 9s tournament on the weekend of 18 & 19 October 2019.

 After the 2020 NRL season restarted due to its stoppage for the COVID-19 pandemic, Bankwest Stadium was announced as one of the three NSW venues, alongside Campbelltown Stadium and Central Coast Stadium, which would initially host games.